nyxnor/onionjuggler/README.md

 * **KISS** - Keep It Simple Stupid (At least I try).
 [Source](https://en.wikipedia.org/wiki/KISS_principle).
 * **Portability** - POSIX compliant to work on different shells, customize path and ports with a sourced library.
 The [library](.onionrc) and the [cli](onionservice-cli) and the [menu](onionservice-tui) are [POSIX compliant](https://www.gnu.org/software/guile/manual/html_node/POSIX.html), made possible studying the [pure-sh-bible](https://github.com/dylanaraps/pure-sh-bible) and the [GNU AutoConf guide for portable scripts](https://www.gnu.org/savannah-checkouts/gnu/autoconf/manual/autoconf-2.70/autoconf.html#Introduction).
 * **TUI** - The [menu](onionservice-tui) only works with POSIX compliant shells, see [Portability above](README.md#portability).
-* **Standalone** - The cli can run standalone, just need to source the [lib](.onionrc), or optionally input the variables inside one script if you want. menu is just an addon that calls the main script.
 * **Correct syntax** - [shellcheck](https://github.com/koalaman/shellcheck) for synxtax verification.

 ## Features